commaai/agnos-builder/README.md

 This is the builder repo for AGNOS, our Ubuntu based OS.
 AGNOS runs on the comma three devkit and [comma 3X](https://comma.ai/shop/comma-3x).

-NOTE #1: the `edk2_tici` and `agnos-firmware` submodules are internal, private repos.
+> [!NOTE]

-NOTE #2: Use https://flash.comma.ai if you just want to reflash your device with latest AGNOS version
+> Use https://flash.comma.ai if you're looking to reflash your device to a clean factory state.

+AGNOS includes all the software to boot and run a comma 3/3X.
+This repo builds the two main parts of that (system and kernel) and packages it all up into a "release".

 ## Development